Snap-Engineering-Academy-2026/Scholar_Facing_Milestones/week_3/day_2/milestone2_text_field_inputs.md

 Sample Result - https://openlibrary.org/search.json?q=cat+in+the+hat&limit=10&fields=title

 At this point, the code is incomplete, we haven't finished chaining our promise!
 We need to handle our promise state - look back at the slide if you a little lost here.
 I'll drop these hints to help get you started.
+Replace your `aap.js` with the code below.
 Fill out the items needed to make this code run!

 ```js
 import TextField from "@mui/material/TextField";